naenumtou/dataScienceLab/faceMaskTiny/README.md

 %rm -rf cfg/
 %mkdir cfg
 ```
-9. Download 3 files from this repository:
+9. Download 4 files from this repository:
+* `process.py`: The python script to generate training and validation files.
 * `obj.data`: The details of model training configuration.
 ```
 classes = 2